The Best Time To Get Married in Lake Tahoe

 August - 79° / 50° with 1 day of rain and 0 inches of snow

-Fall in the Lake Tahoe
+Best Time To Get Married in Fall in Lake Tahoe

 Considerations for a Lake Tahoe Fall Wedding